sustainablesardinia/sustainablesardinia.github.io/en/_posts/2021-10-20-website-is-online.md

 At the moment of writing, Sardinia Sustainability has only two projects, of which I'm project coordinator, and I'm in the process of defining their details.
-This shouldn't stop you from [sending an email](mailto:sardiniasustainability@mail.com) to propose a project or ask for more info.
+This shouldn't stop you from [sending an email](mailto:{{ site.email }}) to propose a project or ask for more info.

 *Andrea Picciau, the coordinator*

+📷 "Sardinia, sunrise" by chrissusieking is licensed under CC BY-NC-ND 2.0.